 FUNDING AREAS: Early childhood education, healthy eating, active living, community health.

 PROFILE: Based in Spartanburg, South Carolina, the Mary Black Foundation was formed from the Mary Black Memorial Hospital in 1985 to support the hospital because it was a nonprofit hospital at that time.
 But in 1996, it was sold to a for-profit company, Quorum Health Group, for $62 million, and the foundation became its own separate entity.
+It seeks to “invest in people and communities for improved health, wellness, and success in Spartanburg County.”

 Early grantmaking focused on the root causes of poor health through prenatal and childhood strategies that included the entire family unit.
 But in 2003 grantmaking took a major turn and a more strategic shift.
 Today there are three focus areas at the foundation: healthy eating/active living, early childhood development, and the community health fund.